 It’s relaxing and mood-lifting

 Some refer to it as “Zen,” because the graceful casting surrounded by the soothing sounds of water and nature provides both a peaceful, calming feeling, as well as a mood boost.
-It requires patience, and improves when you let it all go and relax into the dance.
+It requires patience and improves when you let it all go and relax into the dance.
 The sun, the fresh air, the wind, and even the rain can be a very invigorating activity.

 Plus, it’s usually a forced break from screens and other stressful and mind-busying demands of everyday life.
 It’s so healing, national organizations have formed to promote fishing as a rehabilitative therapy for disabled and traumatized veterans, breast cancer and other illness and trauma survivors.

-It’s great team activity
+It’s a great team activity

 Although it can be a soothing recipe for solitude, spending time with friends and family is the second reason people say they go fishing.
 With couples, even if both partners aren’t equally participating, the process promotes “prosocial tendencies,” which include increased helpfulness, altruism, and cooperation.
 Plus, spending time together in nature is one of the eight habits of happy couples.

-Whether you fish for your health or simply for the enjoyment, there are many compelling reasons for fishing as a hobby.
+Whether you fish for your health or simply for enjoyment, there are many compelling reasons for fishing as a hobby.
 Bring your own gear, or rent ours, but let this sport benefit you on your next visit to the ranch.